semrush/intergalactic/website/docs/patterns/form/form.md

 Placeholders are required to prompt the user about what data should be entered.

-- It is not user-friendly to use only placeholders for inputs.
+- It isn’t user-friendly to use only placeholders for inputs.
 When completed, such form becomes poorly readable.
-- Do not put a specific value as a placeholder.
+- Don’t put a specific value as a placeholder.
 The user may think that the input has already been filled.

 You can omit the placeholder only if the input’s purpose is obvious.